Vietnam.vn - Nền tảng quảng bá Việt Nam

 Western weapons have quality but lack quantity.

-"Arms sales have increased significantly in 2023 and this trend is likely to continue in 2024," said Lorenzo Scarazzato, a researcher at SIPRI's arms production and military expenditure programme.
-Scarazzato added that the figures for the top 100 companies do not fully reflect actual demand from buyers, and that many companies are expanding recruitment to boost production lines.
+"We have seen a significant increase in arms sales in 2023 and this trend is likely to continue in 2024," said Lorenzo Scarazzato, a researcher at SIPRI's arms production and military expenditure programme.
+Mr Scarazzato added that the figures for the top 100 companies do not fully reflect actual demand from buyers, and many companies are expanding recruitment to boost production lines.
 SIPRI also said that smaller contractors have proven effective in meeting demand in the new context.

 Thế giới chi nhiều tiền hơn để mua vũ khí năm 2023- Ảnh 1.